degauss-org/census_block_group/README.md

 docker run --rm -v $PWD:/tmp degauss/census_block_group:0.4.0 my_address_file_geocoded.csv 2010
 ```

-* The first argument (`my_address_file_geocoded.csv`) is the name of your geocoded csv file
+* The first argument (`my_address_file_geocoded.csv`) is the name of your geocoded csv file.

-* The second argument (`2010`) is the year for assignment of block groups.
-Currently supported years include 1990, 2000, 2010, and 2020.
+* The second argument (`2010`) is the year for assignment of census geographies.
+Available years for census block group and census tract identifiers include 1990, 2000, 2010, and 2020.
+Additionally, tracts identifiers are available for 1970 and 1980.

 ## Geomarker data

-- block group shapefiles for 1990, 2000, and 2010 were obtained from [NHGIS](https://www.nhgis.org/) and transformed using the `00_make_block_group_shp.R` file in this repository.
+- block group shapefiles for 1990, 2000, and 2010, as well as tract shapefiles for 1970 and 1980, were obtained from [NHGIS](https://www.nhgis.org/) and transformed using the `00_make_block_group_shp.R` file in this repository.

 - block group shapefiles for 2020 were obtained directly from the [U.S. Census Bureau](https://www.census.gov/geographies/mapping-files/2020/geo/tiger-line-file.html) via `get_2020_block_groups.R`.